Skip to main content Skip to secondary navigation

 Health Insurance

 Returning students will be auto-enrolled in Cardinal Care.
 Note that the cost of health insurance will post to a student's account unless Cardinal Care is waived in a timely manner.
-For information on waiving Cardinal care, please visit Vaden's website here for domestic students, and here for international students.
+For information on waiving Cardinal care, please visit Vaden's website.

 See Also